Doi Inthanon Trekking and Tours

 These waterfalls are off the beaten tourist track.
 People on a day tour from Chiang Mai usually don’t have the time to visit the Mae Pan and Huay Sai Lueang waterfalls.
 They are about 1km off the main road no.109 to Mae Chaem.
 The Huay Sai Lueang waterfall is easily accessible.
 To get to the Mae Pan waterfall you have to follow a trail through the forest.
 This trail can be tricky in the rainy season.
 The Mae Pan waterfall is the highest waterfall in the park.

-The Pha Dok Siew Waterfall, also sometime spellt Pha Dok Sieo, is a rather narrow, long outstretched cascade close the road no.1009.
+The Pha Dok Siew Waterfall, also sometimes spelled Pha Dok Sieo, is a rather narrow, long outstretched cascade close to road no.1009.
 It gave its name to the nature trail that starts at the falls and ends at the Karen village Ban Mae Klang Luang.
+This waterfall features in our “Waterfalls” Doi Inthanon day tour.

 The lovely Sirithan Waterfall